QuickSuper update: Having trouble making a contribution to a new CareSuper member? We can help.

 To avoid penalties, make sure you pay super each payday and ensure your payments are received by the super fund within 7 business days of payday.
 If your employees' SG contributions are not paid at the same time as their pay and aren't received by their super fund within 7 days of payday, you'll be liable for the SGC.
 The government has also noted, the longer the period of non-compliance, the larger the SGC will be.
 There may also be general interest and penalties for not paying SGC.

-Processing and superstream
+Processing and SuperStream

 Updates to SuperStream mean that if a super fund cannot accept an employee’s contribution, the messages you receive with the returned money will be: